Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: Spin-orbit fields from first principles

 \section{Spin-orbit fields from first principles}

 Let us now examine the spin-orbit fields close to the relevant high-symmetry points.
 We show these spin-orbit fields for different supercells ($\Theta=21.8^\circ$, $\Theta=-38.2^\circ$, $\Theta=-32.2^\circ$, $\Theta=27.8^\circ$, $\Theta=-46.8^\circ$ and $\Theta=13.2^\circ$), different lateral shifts, different materials (WSe$_2$ and NbSe$_2$), different bands (valence and conduction bands) and around different high-symmetry points ($K$ and $\Gamma$) in Fig.~\ref{Fig:SOF}.
 In most of the cases the observed spin textures match well with the predictions by the model Hamiltonian.
-Especially the alignment of the spins when moving from small $k$ radii ($w>>\lambda_Rk$) to large ones ($w<<\lambda_Rk$) in the $K\leftrightarrow K'$ case can be observed in the DFT data (see Fig.~\ref{Fig:SOF} (b)).
-However, there are also cases where the model Hamiltonian fails to describe the spin textures properly.
+Especially the alignment of the spins when moving from small $k$ radii ($w>>\lambda_Rk$) to large ones ($w<<\lambda_Rk$) in the $K\leftrightarrow K'$ case can be observed in the DFT data (see Fig.~\ref{Fig:SOF} (b)). {It is apparent that, when going to larger k-radii, the spin texture is no longer perfectly isotropic, as assumed in the model.
+Rather, the spin texture here is often defined by the nodal lines arising from the combination of the $180^\circ$ rotational symmetry and the $C_3$ symmetry.
+However, also for small k-radii there are cases} where the model Hamiltonian fails to describe the spin textures properly.
 This for example is the case for the conduction bands of $\pm38.2^\circ$ twisted WSe$_2$ bilayers.
-Here, the smaller value of $\lambda_{VZ}$ in combination with a perturbation from nearby bands might be responsible for the deviation from the model.
+Here, the smaller value of $\lambda_{VZ}$ in combination with a perturbation from nearby bands might be responsible for the deviation from the model. {Generally, we also observe in DFT the splittings within the bands pairs predicted by the model Hamiltonian (especially their dependence on the backfolding scenario, see Fig.~\ref{Fig:model}).
+Only the magnitude of the splittings for the $K\leftrightarrow K'$ case is larger in DFT than the one predicted by the model (see Fig.~\ref{Fig:fitting} in App.~\ref{App:compdet}).}

 For WSe$_2$, we performed calculations on multiple shifting configurations, while for NbSe$_2$ we utilized supercells with multiple different twist angles.
 Hence, we split the discussion into two parts: \begin{enumerate} \item Discussion of the shifting degree of freedom and relevant symmetries using WSe$_2$ (Fig.~\ref{Fig:SOF} (a)) \item Discussion of the twist angle dependency of the extracted parameters using NbSe$_2$ (Fig.~\ref{Fig:SOF} (b) and Fig.~\ref{Fig:extractedparams}) \end{enumerate} Nevertheless, the arguments are general and not restricted to the particular TMDC.